hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 # Mechanism
 - Downloading part and loading part for rubric file and world record file are operated first.
 - When the application is ready for reading the game's memory, hit "Find Game" button.
 It will start doing its job and the button will be greyed out until the game is closed.
+This also works for replays.

 # Inspiration
 - [Dodging Rain Competition](https://maribelhearn.github.io/drc)